A. H. Amin: Military career

 Amin joined the army through 67th PMA Long Course and was commissioned in to the elite 11th Prince Albert Victor’s Own (PAVO) Cavalry and later the Armored Corps.

 During his career, he served in various roles, focusing on operational strategy and armored warfare.
 He served at numerous units of Cavalry, including 11 Cavalry, 58 Cavalry and 15 Lancers and.
-He was later appointed as Officer Commanding of 5th Armoured Squadron.
+He was later appointed Officer Commanding of 5th Armoured Squadron.
 He attained the rank of Major before retiring from the military in March 1994.

 Military history and writing

+"The enemy is not in Waziristan or Afghanistan.
+The enemy is our own damn inefficiency and complacency."